Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: It has a high contrast level for deep blacks and bright whites, making it great for dark room viewing.
 It also supports voice control and delivers very sharp and accurate colors.

-The Sony X85J is a sleek-looking 65-inch TV that was released in 2021.
-It’s got a 4K resolution and comes with support for both Dolby Atmos and DTS Digital Surround sound for cinema-level picture and sound quality.
-The TV’s 120Hz refresh rate means no ghost trails during fast-motion scenes, and its color reproduction is also top tier thanks to its use of Triluminos Pro technology.
+The Sony X85J is a sleek-looking 55-inch TV that was released in 2021.
+It has a 4K resolution and supports both Dolby Atmos and DTS Digital Surround sound for cinema-level picture and sound quality.
+The TV’s 120Hz refresh rate means no ghost trails during fast-motion scenes, and its color reproduction is also top-tier thanks to its use of Triluminos Pro technology.
 Its Google TV platform gives access to more than 700,000 movies and TV shows, however, some might not like that it does not have the best form of reflection handling.

 This display can be controlled through voice if integrated with both Amazon Alexa and Google Assistant, and since it can render HDR content, it delivers an ultra-realistic viewing experience.
 The display’s use of MotionFlow XR technology ensures that motion sequences on-screen remain smooth and clear, and thanks to its impressive contrast and black uniformity, it is great for viewing in dark rooms.